Activating your Automations

 Commerce Activity and Tag Triggered automations are not a substitute for Shopify Transactional Notifications for order status.
 Seguno will only send emails to customers who have subscribed.

-Learn more about the types of automations here.
+Learn more about the different types of automations here.

 Customizing an Automation